-Wildfires not only burn millions of acres of land every year but also obliterate thousands of homes and cover cities in dangerous amounts of smoke.
+Wildfires not only burn millions of acres of land every year but also, everything you need to know about wildfires illuminates, obliterate thousands of homes and cover cities in dangerous amounts of smoke.

-If you are concerned about one day being in the crosshairs of a large wildfire, here is some information that can help you better understand the situation and protect your loved ones.
-It offers strategies to mitigate damage, aiding your decision on whether to rebuild or sell a fire-damaged house.
+Everything you need to know about wildfires is essential if you are concerned about the possibility of being in the path of a large wildfire.
+This information can help you better understand the situation and take steps to protect your loved ones.
+It provides strategies to mitigate damage, which is invaluable in making informed decisions about whether to rebuild or sell a fire-damaged house, ensuring you’re prepared for every outcome related to wildfires.

 What is a Wildfire?